gauthamjgf/AttendanceManagementsystem/README.md

-# AttendanceManagementsystem
+# AttendanceSystem
-GUI application using python
+This is a GUI Attendance management system developed using Python and MongoDB